In Boxford we have 'a village of outstanding importance to the nation'

 We hold two meetings each year to which we invite speakers with specialist knowledge of history, architecture and social development of the village, the county and East Anglia in general - we certainly have a rich history on our doorstep!
 We also arrange a Summer Outing to a place with a significant history.

-Roger Loose, one of our long-standing members has recently completed a comprehensive history of Boxford and his book, Boxford through the ages: A New History will be launched on Thursday 8th July at 2pm in the Village Hall as part of the drop-in exhibition about the Neighbourhood Plan.
-If you cannot get to the exhibition which will be there not only on Thursday but also on Friday 9th July from 8am to 8pm, then you can either contact Roger on firstname.lastname@example.org or ring him on 01787 211538 or order it online here.
+Roger Loose, one of our long-standing members has recently completed a comprehensive history of Boxford and his book.
+Boxford through the ages: A New History which has already gone to a second print.
+If you would like to purchase a copy, please contact Roger on email@example.com or ring him on 01787 211538 or order it online here.

 Membership is just £3 Family, £2 Individual, £1 Pensioner.
 These low priced subscriptions are intended to encourage as many people as possible to join us.
 However, we do welcome any donations in addition to the subscription as we have expenses to cover eg fees for speakers, affiliation to the Suffolk Preservation Society and subscription to the Campaign to Protect Rural England - we would prefer to remain solvent!